Sicheng-package/Bimanual-Unimanual-Centerout/README.md

 To avoid overflow and loss of precision, signals are normalized before transmission and decoded back on the receiver side.
 ### **Pointer precision:**
 in the OS settings, pointer acceleration must be disabled and pointer precision fixed.
 This ensures a stable and reproducible mapping between joystick deflection and cursor velocity.
+### **Potential Issues:**
+Incomplete coordinate recording:Due to various event-handling routines in the code (e.g., trial resets, barrier synchronization, or premature exits), cursor coordinates may occasionally be missing or misaligned.
+This requires careful post-processing to ensure data integrity.When TTL pulses are sent in parallel with TCP communication, timing mismatches can occur.
+Users should cross-check event logs and TTL markers to avoid misinterpretation of trial timing.